Raymond McCord

-Raymond Irvine McCord (born 23 December 1953) is a victims rights campaigner from Northern Ireland.
+Raymond Irvine McCord (born 23 December 1953) is a victim's rights campaigner from Northern Ireland.
 McCord became involved in the issue of victims rights after his son, Raymond McCord Jr., was killed by the loyalist paramilitary group the Ulster Volunteer Force (UVF) in 1997.
 He is an outspoken critic of the UVF.

 Background

 McCord, an Ulster Protestant, was born in the unionist York Road area of North Belfast.
 His family lived at 17 Grove Street until he was two when they moved to a new house in the recently built Rathcoole estate in Newtownabbey.
 As a youth McCord was educated first at Whitehouse Primary School and subsequently at Belfast High School.

 During his teenage years he played in an association football team Star of the Sea alongside future Provisional IRA member and hunger striker Bobby Sands.
 Although the club was nominally Catholic it also had many Protestant youths.
 Two of McCord's other teammates, Terry Nicholl and Michael Acheson, would both later join the Ulster Volunteer Force (UVF) and serve time in prison for offences related to their membership.

 Most of the Protestant players left after the outbreak of the Troubles, although McCord remained and played for the senior side in the Northern Amateur Football League, alongside Marty Quinn.
 As a 17-year-old he had trials with Manchester United F.C., a club he continues to support, and Blackpool F.C., but was not offered terms by either club and did not pursue a career in football.

 McCord had worked as a welder at Harland & Wolff and as a bouncer.
 In 1992 as a result of a dispute with the loyalist paramilitary group the Ulster Defence Association (UDA) he received a vicious beating from six UDA members in Rathcoole.
 He left Northern Ireland some time after to go to the US, returning in 1995.
 Upon his return he attempted to address the intimidation of his wife Vivienne and their three children: Raymond, Gareth and Glenn, by the UDA.
 According to McCord his two youngest sons, who lived with their mother in Rathfern whilst Raymond Jnr. lived with him, were frequent victims of gang attacks from local UDA members.
 McCord's dispute with the UDA was linked to an incident with prominent UDA member John Gregg.